-(White male manager, age 42; Waters 1999: 116)
+(White male manager, age 42) 1999, Mary Waters, Black Identities, p.
+116

-Clearly this manager believes that Afro-Caribbeans are harder workers than African Americans.
-This view was based on his own personal experiences, which are often less than objective - especially considering the readily available discourse concerning Afro-Caribbeans.
-Afro-Caribbeans were also aware of the ways in which they benefited from their model minority status and adopted a particular narrative about the African American work ethic,
+Clearly this manager believes that black immigrants are harder workers than African Americans.
+This view was based on his own personal experiences, which are often less than objective - especially considering the readily available discourse concerning black immigrants.
+Black immigrants were also aware of the ways in which they benefited from their model minority status and adopted a particular narrative about the African American work ethic,

-- A: My ex-boss he was white and he would rather have a staff like this with a lot of West Indians because of the problems [he had] when he would hire Americans.
+A: My ex-boss he was white and he would rather have a staff like this with a lot of West Indians because of the problems [he had] when he would hire Americans.
 He would say, 'it's a waste.'
 On a Monday morning when he looking for his job to be done, they're not here.
 And he always say he liked West Indian people.
 And I think I benefit from that.
 I think this is why I'm in this position right now through him, you know?
 And probably because I'm black, maybe wouldn't appreciate me that much.
-If you're working for a place and there's openings for a job, them big firms, they like to take West Indians faster than a black American. - Q: Why do you think that is? - A: Because as I was saying, most people know most Americans is lazy.
-Black Americans. - (Trinidadian female manager, age 38, in United States twenty-two years; Waters 1999: 124)
+If you're working for a place and there's openings for a job, them big firms, they like to take West Indians faster than a black American.

+Q: Why do you think that is?

+A: Because as I was saying, most people know most Americans is lazy.
+Black Americans.

+(Trinidadian female manager, age 38, in United States twenty-two years) 1999, Mary Waters, Black Identities, p.
+124

-Although Waters presents several quotes of this nature, what is somewhat unique about this quote is that in addition to the respondent appearing cognoscenti of the fact that she is seen as a hard worker vis-à-vis African Americans, she is also aware that there may be a larger set of racial politic at play (i.e., when she eludes, "And probably because I'm black, maybe wouldn't appreciate me that much").
+Although Waters presents several quotes of this nature, what is somewhat unique about this quote is that in addition to the respondent appearing cognoscenti of the fact that she is seen as a hard worker vis-à-vis African Americans, but that there may be a larger racial politic at steak (i.e., when she eludes, "And probably because I'm black, maybe wouldn't appreciate me that much").
 Despite this "slip" she felt comfortable saying, "...most Americans is lazy."
-Indeed several Afro-Caribbeans reported their view that African Americans were lazy,
+Indeed several black immigrants reported their view that African Americans were lazy,

 "The majority of the black Americans - what I say, is either that they're lazy or they don't like to work.
 I might be wrong, but by judging from places where you work along with them, if they need something, they work for it.
 When they get it, that's it.
 They don't - the majority of them, like, they don't have a plan about what they need with their life.
 I think this welfare system encourages it.
 'Cause in my country, there is no such thing.
 You gotta work for a living.
-There is no special security and welfare, nothing like that" (Guyanese male worker, age 39, in the United States six years; Waters 1999: 127).
+There is no special security and welfare, nothing like that."
+(Guyanese male worker, age 39, in the United States six years) 1999, Mary Waters, Black Identities, p.
+127

-This quote shows that some of the Afro-Caribbean respondents tried to base their analysis on their personal experiences with African Americans and were willing to admit that African Americans do indeed work hard when they need something.
+This quote shows that some of the black immigrant respondents tried to base their analysis on their personal experiences with African Americans and were willing to admit that African Americans do indeed work hard when they need something.
 But despite these qualifications, the conclusion remained in tact, that African Americans "are lazy or don't work hard" and that the "welfare system encourages it."
-In explaining the reason why Afro-Caribbeans employed this narrative - despite the presence of contradictions in their own experiences - Waters concludes,
+In explaining the reason why black immigrants employed this narrative - despite the presence of contradictions in their own experiences - Waters concludes,